 - You may expect to see The North Pole Express Train, Santa’s Workshop, and plenty of local choirs and bands during the event.

-- Access to the markets and Bishop Lucey Park is free.
+- Access to the markets and Bishop Lucey Park is free, one of the best free activities in Cork around this time of year.
 However, there are also ticketed events, such as the Ferris wheel.
 This costs €4.00 per adult, €3.50 per child aged three and over, and €2.00 per child under two.

 - The market will be open from around 12 pm to 8:30 pm.
 Bishop Lucey Park will be available from 4:30 pm to 8:30 pm.